dmotte/misc/knowledge/connectbot-port-forwarding/README.md

 ![](img/screen10-connected.png)

-Now you can try to access your forwarded port and see if it works.
+Now you should be able to access the forwarded port(s).

 ![](img/screen11-nginx.png)